shreyak02/Lab1-Counter/task1/readme.md

 ![image](https://user-images.githubusercontent.com/21007664/199233022-11376e12-1575-41d4-9bcb-465a0f5ad742.png)

-* Before, any changes made during a clock cycle could ONLY be implemented on the next positive edge clock cycle.
-Whereas after by setting an asynchronus reset, changes can happen during clock cycles.

-Explain how the ayschronus reset works.... (see notes in Lec2 slide 21)
+* An asynchronus reset can happen anytime whenever the reset signal is asserted and is independent of the clock.
+Posedge reset is sensitive to rising edge of reset.